Let me share what a bond yield table is, how to read it, and what bond duration you must choose.

 The Fed Funds rate is the shortest of the short end, given it is the overnight interbank lending rate.
 The idea is that the more the Fed Funds rate increases, the higher yields should rise for longer duration lending rates due to the time value of money.
+With inflations expectations up, interest rates should continue to inch higher.

 But the market controls longer term lending rates, and the market is currently telling the Fed to bugger off.
 Investors have found comfort in longer term bonds because their risk appetite has diminished.
 They don't see inflation on the horizon nor do they see rosy good times.